 Ischia is a volcanic island rising out of the Gulf of Naples on the edge of the Tyrrhenian Sea, an island full of rustic villages and stunning scenery; from beautiful beaches, past gardens and vineyards, up to tree-clad hills.
 Ischia is famed for its mineral-rich thermal waters and bubbling hot springs and is a fantastic spot for a spa break.
 The island is also full of history with Roman remains lying beneath the waves and a Medieval castle reached by an old stone bridge.
 So whether you come for the spas, the scenery, or the sunshine, Ischia is a delightful destination with something to offer every traveller.
-Our Personal Travel Expert Joanne recently visited Ischia and found out everything you need to know about this idyllic Italian island.
+Our Personal Travel Expert Joanne has visited the island personally and found out everything you need to know about this idyllic Italian island.

-With twice-weekly direct flights from Newcastle to Naples (flight time 2 ½ hours) it’s then only a short transfer to Naples Port from where a hydrofoil will carry you across the bay to Ischia.
+With direct flights from Newcastle to Naples (flight time 2 ½ hours) it’s then only a short transfer to Naples Port from where a hydrofoil will carry you across the bay to Ischia.
 Joanne was impressed by the smooth and easy transfer aided by porters who dealt with all luggage.

 Joanne recommends staying in ischia for 7, 10 or 14 nights to take in the beautiful scenery, soak up the traditional Italian atmosphere and enjoy the mouth-watering cuisine.
 You could also opt for a twin-centre holiday, coupling Ischia with a stay in Sorrento or a resort on the Amalfi Coast.